How-to Guide: clang-format

 Given the many flavors of Linux, it is difficult to generalize, but there

-is a high probability the proper version of clang-format
+is a high probability the proper version of clang-format or llvm is

 provided by the built-in package manager.